cosmos/gaia/README.md

 Cosmos Hub is a blockchain network that operates on Proof-of-Stake consensus.
 You can find an introduction to the Cosmos Hub and how to use the `gaiad` binary as a delegator, validator or node operator as well as how governance on the Cosmos Hub works in the [documentation](https://hub.cosmos.network/main/hub-overview/overview.html).

 Alternatively, whether you're new to blockchain technology or interested in getting involed, the Cosmos Network [Course](https://tutorials.cosmos.network/academy/0-welcome/) will guide you through everything.
-The course walks you through the basics of blockchain technology, to staking, and setting up your own node.
+The course walks you through the basics of blockchain technology, to staking, setting up your own node, and beyond.